netneurolab/ipn-summer-school/lectures/2021-06-29/13-15/README.md

-# Welcome to intro to machine-learning for neuroscience (summer 2021)!
+# Welcome to intro to machine-learning for neuroscience!

 ## Requirements for the Machine-learning hands-on tutorial: